UX-Wizards/wizards-wiki/content/en/volunteer-openings.md

 position: 1
 category: Volunteer
 ---
 Looking to help out UX Wizards in some way?
-If you don't have something yet in mind, take a look at the listings below or jump to one using the right sidebar 👉🏼
+If you don't have something in mind, take a look at the listings below or jump to one using the right sidebar 👉🏼

 Note: We're in the process of figuring out how best to share our open positions, so for now feel free to check out this Google Doc also! https://docs.google.com/document/d/1mUPJP_EwIhlEjrSYn_fjd0N77nsQZ66I5IdHeS-tyHQ/edit